-Students must select 20 credits in the Alternative Forms module relevant to their specialisation.
+Students must select 20 credits in EITHER the Radical Forms and Practices in Theatre module OR the Film Forms and Cultures module, whichever is relevant to their specialisation.

 Students must select an additional 40 credits of optional modules in Film, Theatre and Television.